andeek/gravicom/presentations/jsm/gravicom_JSM_2014.md

   <TR> <TD align="center"> Independent </TD> <TD> Notre Dame,  Notre Dame,  Navy,  Navy </TD> <TD align="center"> 0.00 </TD> <TD align="center"> 100% </TD> </TR>
    <A NAME=tab:football_final></A>
 </TABLE>
-- Through manual specification of conferences, we were able to correctly classify 91.3 % of the football teams into their conferences.
+- Through manual specification of conferences, we were able to correctly classify 91.3 % of the football teams into their conferences

 Graphical Devices
 ========================================================